SamSamhuns/invoice_gen_java/README.md

 -   `Java Development Kit 11/12/13/14/15`
 -   `Maven 3.8.6`

 Tested on MacOS Big Sur 11.6.
-The repository should function in linux systems as well.
+The repository should function in Linux systems as well.
 Recommended to install from archived `tar.gz` files available from <https://www.oracle.com/java/technologies/java-se-glance.html> for JDK files and <https://maven.apache.org/download.cgi> for Maven.

 Add the following the bash or the current editor profile/rc files.